I started my career as a middle school social studies teacher in Baltimore City Public Schools.

 Engage with Data was founded in 2015 as Structured Solutions.

-At the time, I was a Community School Coordinator in Baltimore City, and I needed to find a better way to track the attendance patterns and family engagement trends at our school.
+At the time, I was a Community School Coordinator in Baltimore, and I needed a better way to track our school’s attendance and family engagement patterns.

 I got creative.